 Guaranteed rates

-A product with a guaranteed rate will give you the advertised interest rate.
-So, you’ll know how your borrowing will cost you, helping you to better plan your monthly finances.
+A product with a guaranteed rate will give you the advertised APR, if accepted.
+So, you’ll know how much your borrowing will cost you, helping you to better plan your monthly finances.

-How best to buy a car in the crisis
+How best to buy a car when costs are high

 Managing your rent or mortgage